ylabrj/NanoVNA_Load_Windows10/README.md

 * The NanoVNA release directory provides .hex and .bin files
 * The NanoVNA-H release directory provides .dfu files

-Follow the instructions below for your board.
+Follow the instructions below for the file format available for your NanoVNA.

-### NanoVNA: .zip file, with no .dfu
+### Example: NanoVNA: .zip file, with no .dfu
 ** Note**: I haven't tested this one myself, since I have a -H board.
 Drop me a message if there are errors.
 Sorry about blowing up your board.

 I got some of these instructions from [here](https://docs.ghielectronics.com/hardware/loaders/stm32-bootloader.html)